midl-dev/midl-website.github.io/tezos-suite.md

 We are the recipients of a [Tezos foundation grant](https://tezos.foundation/grants/) for this project.
 As part of this, we will:

-* improve our monitoring capabilities with Prometheus metric collection and alerting
 * improve baking operation uptime by deploying an active-active baking setup with a Kubernetes operator
-* leverage this infrastructure to build a snapshot engine that periodically generates Tezos snapshots and makes them available, and maintaining a MIDL.dev branded snapshot website
 * increase awareness of the tool by writing documentation, writing articles and interacting with the community of users